joaomeirelles/FEP/PITCHME.md

 +++

 ![jj](pics/jj2.jpg)
+<span style="color:grey; font-size: 0.6em;">Jane Jacobs</span>

++++
-<span style="color:black; font-size: 0.8em;">"[cities] are not like suburbs, only denser.
+<span style="color:black; font-size: 0.6em;">"[cities] are not like suburbs, only denser.
 They differ from towns and suburbs in basic ways, and one of these is that cities are, by definition, full of strangers.”</span>
 <span style="color:grey; font-size: 0.6em;">Jane Jacobs</span>

-+++

 ---